-Coal-fired gasification combined-cycle plants: Increasing concerns regarding mercury emissions and carbon dioxide production are prompting interest in advanced coal generation technologies promising improved control of these emissions at lower cost.
-Under development for many years, pressurized fluidized bed combustion and coal gasification apply efficient combined-cycle technology to coal-fired generation (see additional discussion in Appendix I).
+Coal-fired gasification combined-cycle plants: Increasing concerns regarding mercury emissions and carbon dioxide production is prompting interest in advanced coal generation technologies promising improved control of these emissions at lower cost.
+Under development for many years, pressurized fluidized bed and coal gasification are near-commercial technologies that apply efficient combined-cycle technology to coal-fired generation.
 This reduces fuel consumption, improves operating flexibility and lowers carbon dioxide production.
-Coal gasification technology offers the additional benefits of low-cost mercury removal, superior control of criteria air emissions, optional separation of carbon for sequestration and optional co-production of hydrogen, liquid fuels or other petrochemicals.
+Coal gasification technology offers the additional benefits of low-cost mercury removal, superior control of criteria air emissions, optional separation of carbon dioxide for sequestration and optional co-production of hydrogen, liquid fuels or other petrochemicals.
 The low air emissions of coal gasification plants might open siting opportunities nearer load centers.

-Coal gasification combined-cycle plants were selected as representative of advanced coal power generation technologies because of incipient commercialization and potential for economical control of mercury and carbon separation.
-Designs with and without carbon separation were characterized.
-The plant without carbon separation is a 425 MW integrated coal-fired gasification combined-cycle plant using a pressurized oxygen-blown gasifier.
+Coal gasification combined-cycle plants were selected as representative of advanced coal power generation.
+Designs with and without carbon dioxide separation were characterized.
+The plant without carbon dioxide separation is a 425 MW integrated coal-fired gasification combined-cycle plant using a pressurized oxygen-blown gasifier.
 Not included are optional hydrogen or liquid fuel co-production facilities.
-Though base year capital costs are 13 percent greater than the steam-electric plant because of increased complexity, this is offset by a 17 percent greater electrical efficiency and a forecast higher rate of technological improvement.
-The construction period, based on demonstration plant experience is somewhat longer, 48 months vs. 42 months for the conventional plant, however the increased modularity of these plants should eventually allow greater factory fabrication, improved quality and shorter leadtime.
-Characterized as requiring further demonstration in the draft plan, recent developments indicate that the technology is entering the early commercial stage.
-As discussed more fully in appendix I, vendor and architect engineer consortiums have formed to provide wraparound plant performance warranties and full design, build operate services.
-In addition, several utilities and independent developers have announced intent to construct coal gasification power generation capacity.
-The benchmark cost of electricity production from a plant located in the Mid-Columbia area is \$43 per megawatt-hour.
+Though capital costs are 13 percent greater than the steam-electric plant because of increased complexity, thermal efficiency is 17 percent greater.
+The construction period, based on demonstration plant experience is somewhat longer, 48 months vs. 42 months for the conventional plant, however the increased modularity of these plants should eventually allow greater factory fabrication, improved quality and shorter lead-time.
+Though successfully demonstrated at full scale, further testing at existing demonstration facilities, engineering refinement of existing designs and full plant performance guarantees will be required to achieve full commercialization.
+These issues could be resolved within three to four years, allowing new commercial projects to be brought into service as early as 2011.
+The representative levelized cost of electricity production from a plant located in the Mid-Columbia area is \$39 per megawatt-hour.
 This cost is expected to decline as the technology matures.